Slow Imports - An Explanation

 Every time WP All Import creates a new post it uses wp_insert_post.
 The problem with this function is that it wasn’t designed for creating a lot of posts at once – it was designed for creating one post at a time.
 It can be slow, and part of the reason for the slowness is the do_action calls.

-In Manage Imports ▸ Import Settings ▸ Configure Advanced Settings you can enable the Increase speed by disabling do_action calls in wp_insert_post during import feature.
+In Manage Imports ▸ Import Settings ▸ Advanced Options you can enable the Increase speed by disabling do_action calls in wp_insert_post during import feature.

 This will prevent other software in your WordPress site from interacting with posts as they are imported, so other plugins that are supposed to automatically do things to new posts may not work for imported posts.